Mark Richt on his way to restoring Miami to its former glory

 “We limped into the end of the year,” Richt said of last season’s disappointing finish.
 “Our three best offensive players got hurt, and we don’t have a lot of depth still, dudes that can step right in there and play championship ball.
 That’s where we need to catch up.”

 The good news is that the returns on the recruiting trail have been promising.
-Miami finished No. 8 nationally in ESPN’s recruiting rankings for the 2018 class, ahead of in-state rivals Florida State (11th) and Florida (13th) and just a couple of notches below the teams that have accounted for the past three national champions, Alabama (sixth) and Clemson (fifth).
+Miami finished No. 8 nationally in ESPN’s recruiting rankings for the 2018 class, ahead of in-state rivals Florida State (11th) and Florida (13th) and just a couple of notches below the teams that have accounted for the past three national titles, Alabama (sixth) and Clemson (fifth).

 Richt is equally encouraged by the way the 2019 class is coming along.
 The Hurricanes already have 12 commitments, 11 from the state of Florida.